Cross Houses: Atcham Union Workhouse/Cross Houses Hospital

 Cross Houses has long been renowned for the hospital site, which has recently been redeveloped for housing.

 The hospital was originally built as the Atcham Union Workhouse in 1793 following Atcham's incorporation under a local Act in 1792.
 The Incorporation was allowed under the Act to build and operate workhouses.
 The original building was designed by local architect John Hiram Haycock (1759–1830), and was later extended in 1851, 1871 and 1903 to increase capacity.

 The part of the building that was the original Workhouse, now residential accommodation, is called Haycock House after the original architect.

 In 1916, during World War I, the building became Berrington War Hospital before becoming successively a general hospital, maternity hospital and geriatric hospital after that war.
 The building was eventually used as NHS Trust admin offices and storage.
 The offices were closed in 2000 and redeveloped into modern housing.

 The development, commencing in 2001, aimed to preserve the heritage of the original buildings in the workhouse complex.
 The original workhouse building, the kitchen/laundry block and the chapel remained where other extensions were taken down.

 The chapel now houses a community centre and the former laundry and kitchen block houses offices.

-Architecturally, the appeal of the building is with the original Workhouse and the original laundry/kitchen block which has some of the earliest cast-iron windows in the world.
-It is also note-worthy that "great" bricks were used in the construction of the Workhouse, reflecting the response of brick manufacturers to the brick tax.
+Architecturally, the original Workhouse and the original laundry/kitchen block have some of the earliest cast-iron windows in the world.
+It is also noteworthy that "great" bricks were used in the construction of the Workhouse, reflecting the response of brick manufacturers to the brick tax.

 To the north of Cross Houses lies Work House Wood – a wood strategically positioned to protect the residents of Attingham Park Mansion from views of the Workhouse.